 Bladder infection symptoms include:

-Experiencing a fever or feeling 'chills' in addition to these symptoms is a sign that the infection may have spread to your kidneys.
+Experiencing a fever or feeling 'chills', having blood in the urine (haematuria), in addition to these symptoms is a sign that the infection may have spread to your kidneys.
 If this is the case, seek medical attention immediately.

 If you do have a bladder infection, be sure to drink lots of water.
 Staying hydrated is one of the best ways to flush out bacteria from your urinary tract.
 Also, overly-concentrated urine is acidic, and will aggravate your bladder infection symptoms.
 So, drink up and stay hydrated!